EU summit risks failing Gaza once again, Ireland warns

 But for Varadkar, Israel's air bombardment and food blockade of Gaza, which has killed some 32,000 people, spoke for itself.

-"For me, it [Israel] is in flagrant breach of the human rights clause.
+"For me, it [Israel] is in flagrant breach of the human-rights clause.
 I don't see how anybody could think otherwise," he said on Thursday.

 Israel's Gaza assault came after Palestinian group Hamas killed some 1,200 Israelis and took around 250 captives on 7 October, drawing worldwide condemnation.

 But Israel's conduct of the war meant it had "squandered the support they had", Varadkar said.

-On Wednesday, Varadkar unexpectedly announced in Dublin he was stepping down as Ireland's taoiseach, or prime minister.
+Earlier on Wednesday, Varadkar unexpectedly announced in Dublin he was stepping down as Ireland's taoiseach, or prime minister.

-Pedro Sánchez, the Spanish prime minister, also said the EU must defend the role of the UN relief agency, UNRWA, in Gaza, which Israel wants to shut down on as-yet unproven allegations it harboured terrorists.
+Meanwhile, Pedro Sánchez, the Spanish prime minister, also said the EU must defend the role of the UN relief agency, UNRWA, in Gaza, which Israel wants to shut down on as-yet unproven allegations it harboured terrorists.

 It is crucial "to recognise the contribution, not only to development but also to the stability of the region" of an important agency in the UN system such as UNRWA, he said.